patrickbucher/tpop/notes/chapter02.md

 Experiment with a version of `Quicksort.sort` that uses the specific type being sorted, to estimate what performance penalty is incurred by type conversions.

-Answer:

-Sorting 10 million random strings of the length 10 with the generic solution yields the following timing:
+**Answer**: Sorting 10 million random strings of the length 10 with the generic solution yields the following timing:

     real    0m19.868s
     user    0m30.314s